shealan/vite-electron-react-tailwind/README.md

 # Vite + Electron + React + Tailwind

-This is my modern Electron desktop application boilerplate built with React, TypeScript, and Tailwind CSS.
+This is my modern Electron desktop application boilerplate built with Vite, React, TypeScript and Tailwind CSS.
 This project is powered by [electron-vite](https://electron-vite.org/), providing fast development and optimized builds.
+This boilerplate is a starting point for my Electron applications.
+Hopefully it's useful for you too!

 ## 🚀 Features